Top ECB official resigns after questioning stimulus

-FRANKFURT, Germany — A member of the European Central Bank’s top leadership has resigned after publicly questioning the need for the bank’s stimulus efforts, shaking up the institutions’ top executive body amid public criticism of its policies by some of its own policymakers.
+FRANKFURT, Germany — A member of the European Central Bank’s leadership has resigned after publicly questioning the need for the bank’s stimulus efforts, opening an unexpected vacancy on the institutions’ top executive body amid public criticism of its policies by some of its own officials.

 The ECB said in a statement on Wednesday that Lautenschlaeger would leave her post on the bank’s six-member executive board at the end of the month, more than two years before the end of her eight-year term.
 The statement did not say why she was resigning.